oliviahuegel/Capture-the-Flag-Challenges/README.md

 # Capture the Flag Challenges
-These python scripts interact with different CTF websites as part of the Capture the Flag course at USF.
+These python scripts interact with different open source CTF websites.

 websiteattack.py performs an SQL injection into a CTF website in order to obtain flags.